tyc/successfulunittest/manuscript/Let_Get_Testing.md

 	clang -I../../include -I../MCAL pwm_if_test.c pwm_if.c -o unittest

 The include paths as specified by the `-I` option specifies where the headers are.
 Feel free to change them for your setup.
-In this example, it is including the header for the` pwm.h `by including the `MCAL` directory, and it is including `std_types.h` from the `include` directory.
+In this example, it is including the header for the `pwm.h` by including the `MCAL` directory, and it is including `std_types.h` from the `include` directory.

 If the unit test passes, no assertion will be generated.
 An assertion triggered off is a failed test case.

 ## Test coverage

 For this test case, it is important to check the code coverage is adequate.
 This is a question that needs to be constantly asked, and the initial target is always 100% coverage for code and branch.
-If neither of these two metrics are at 100% coverage when you release the software module, there are gaps in the code that are not tested.
+If neither of these two metrics are not at 100% coverage when you release the software module, there are gaps in the code that are not tested.

 The analysis for the test coverage is highly dependent on the implementation of the code.